awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/tutorial-stock-data.md

   ```
   $ mvn -version
   ```
-**Note**
-Kinesis Data Analytics for Flink Applications only supports Java and Flink applications that are built with Apache Maven\.

 To get started, go to [Step 1: Set Up an AWS Account and Create an Administrator User](setting-up.md)\.